Website SEO Issues: Common Problems & How to Fix Them

 Fix:

-- Use responsive design and test your website with Google’s Mobile-Friendly Test.
+Use responsive design to ensure your site adapts to different screen sizes.
+Test your website with Google’s Mobile-Friendly Test.

 On-Page SEO Issues